Alaska Airlines baggage policies and fees: Here’s how to save

 Alaska baggage policies (checked baggage fees)

 The standard bag fees for Alaska Airlines paid and award flights are:

-Alaska Airlines excludes these items from the standard baggage fees:
+Alaska Airlines excludes the following items from the standard baggage fees:

 - Strollers and car seats when traveling with infants or children

-- Pineapple from Hawaii when traveling within the US from:
+- One box of pineapple from Hawaii when traveling within the U.S. from:

 - Mobility aids and medical devices

 - 1 case of wine when traveling within the US from these airports:

 - Monterey, California